guanli/Muscle_adipose_comparison_paper/adipose_decon_4_ct/README.md

 ```
 <br />

-*Shiftvalues*: This following example file is what I acctually used in my analysis
+- Shift values file: This following example file is what I acctually used in my analysis
 ```
 1e-04
 5e-04